Designing a Holistic Path to Pain Understanding

 Solution: highlight the day with anticipated weather with a red border.

-All users were able to pair a device, and complete a treatment session.
+All five participants were able to pair a device and complete a treatment session.

-All users were able to pair a device, and complete a treatment session.
+All five participants were able to pair a device and complete a treatment session.

 Adding guidelines to ensure safety to users when completing a session.